Manipulative algorithms and addictive design: summing up what’s wrong with social media

 Then again, the point of acknowledging such behavior as addictive is to realize it’s out of someone’s control.
 (Or, at the very least, it’s out of someone’s control to a significant degree—otherwise, it wouldn’t be addictive.)
 In other words, if something is addictive by design, it’s unreasonable to put the onus of overcoming addition solely on the addict.
 The professionals responsible for that addictive design also bear responsibility to redesign it in the best interest of the user.

-2 thoughts on “Manipulative algorithms and addictive design: Summing up what’s wrong with social media”
+2 thoughts on “Manipulative algorithms and addictive design: summing up what’s wrong with social media”

 1. Hello,